A source of extra funds might be hiding in your home's value.

 How does remortgaging affect your repayments?

 If you're borrowing more money against the value of your home, either your monthly payments or the length of time you take to repay your mortgage will probably increase, adding to the overall cost.
-But if your LTV Is lower, you'll be offered a lower interest rate, which could reduce your payments, so the overall difference may not be too big.
+But if your LTV is lower, you may be offered a lower interest rate, which could reduce your payments, so the overall difference may not be too big.